 8. Olive oil

 Olive oil is another carrier oil used to dilute essential oils.
 It may also be used on its own.
 Olive oil gets skin care kudos because of its antioxidant and hydration abilities.
-But according to a 2011 study on women in their second trimester of pregnancy, applying olive oil to the abdomen twice daily doesn’t prevent stretch marks.
+But according to a on women in their second trimester of pregnancy, applying olive oil to the abdomen twice daily doesn’t prevent stretch marks.

 Vitamin E is an antioxidant known for its anti-aging and skin regenerating benefits.
 It’s often used to reduce the appearance of stretch marks and scars.
 Combining vitamin E with these essential oils that have other skin-rejuvenating benefits may give your stretch mark treatment regimen a boost.

 Lavender oil comes from lavender flowers.
 It’s known for its wound healing abilities.
 According to , lavender oil can increase collagen production, help shrink wounds, and help form granulation tissue that promotes wound healing.

 10. Patchouli to help strengthen the skin

 There’s little research on patchouli oil for stretch marks.
 However, it showed antioxidant abilities and promoted collagen synthesis in a 2013 animal study.
 In theory, patchouli oil could help strengthen skin and minimize stretch marks.